Blog

 sharp point a Microtex, and a very fine point a beading

-3. Compare Sizes: Compare needles of different sizes
+needle. - Compare Sizes: Compare needles of different sizes

 side by side.
 This visual comparison aids in

-4. Check Flexibility: Carefully bend the needle slightly
+understanding the scale and appropriate usage. - Check Flexibility: Carefully bend the needle slightly

 (do not break it).
 Tapestry needles are less flexible,